Going Under Game Cover

 Reviews

-• Creative world-building and characters that provide a humorous take on corporate culture and modern work life.
+• Creative world-building and characters that provide a humorous take on corporate culture.

-• Engaging gameplay with a unique weapon system that allows players to use almost anything as a weapon, keeping combat fresh and dynamic.
+• Engaging gameplay with a unique weapon system that allows players to use almost anything as a weapon.

 • Charming art style and a fantastic soundtrack that enhance the overall experience.

-• Difficulty spikes in the second half of the game can feel frustrating and unbalanced, leading to a less enjoyable experience.
+• Difficulty spikes in the second half of the game can be jarring and may require grinding.

 The gameplay of "Going Under" is characterized by its chaotic and engaging mechanics, allowing players to use a variety of objects as weapons while navigating randomly generated dungeons.
-While many players appreciate the humor, art style, and fast-paced action, some criticize the gameplay for being repetitive and lacking depth, particularly in the latter stages of the game.
-Overall, it offers a unique blend of roguelike elements with a comedic twist, though it may not satisfy those seeking a more polished or complex gameplay experience.
+While many players appreciate the humor and art style, some criticize the gameplay for being repetitive and lacking depth, particularly in the later stages of the game where difficulty spikes can lead to frustration.
+Overall, the game offers a fun and unique experience, blending roguelike elements with a satirical narrative, though it may not appeal to everyone due to its occasional clunkiness and reliance on RNG.

 • “The gameplay is pretty stimulating, forcing you to equip and re-equip items on the fly and switch between weapons in different combat scenarios.”